basho-labs/the-basho-community/README.md

 * A blog post about your team's Riak usage
 * A presentation at a local meetup and accompanying slide deck
-* Releasing your PHP ORM and open sourceing it
+* Releasing your PHP ORM and open sourcing it
 * Documentation you contributed for the Python client
 * A screencast Basho made to show new Riak Search features
 * The 30 minutes you spent in the Mailing List to help a newcomer